mpobhr/training/README.md

 * Bug Fix, Enhancement, Or New Version Development and Deployment.

 ## Intermediate Web Application Development.
-* Web service and Microservice
+* Web service and Micro service
 * Integrate with other service (Database access or Rest API / Web Service)
 * Reporting with Chart and Document (csv, pdf, word, excel)
 * Profiling and Exception handling